ArnoSaine/postinumero/packages/config/README.md

 #### `env`

 The `env` source allows you to access configuration values directly from environment variables.
 The `VITE_` prefix is automatically stripped, variable names are unflattened into nested objects, and JSON values are parsed when possible.
+To remove another prefix or prefixes, import and modify `removePrefix` array from `@postinumero/config/env`.

 **Example environment variables:**